-The AutoStore operation is a unique feature of nvSRAM which automatically stores the SRAM data to QuantumTrap during power-down.
-This STORE makes use of an external capacitor (V{CAP}) which enables the device to safely STORE the data in the nonvolatile memory when power goes down.
+The AutoStore operation is a unique feature of nvSRAM, which automatically stores the SRAM data to QuantumTrap during power-down.
+This STORE makes use of an external capacitor (V{CAP}) and enables the device to safely STORE the data in the nonvolatile memory when power goes down.

 During normal operation, the device draws current from V{CC} to charge the capacitor connected to the V{CAP} pin.
-When the voltage on the V{CC} pin drops below V{SWITCH} during power-down, the device inhibits all memory accesses to nvSRAM and automatically performs a STORE operation using the charge from the V{CAP} capacitor.
+When the voltage on the V{CC} pin drops below V{SWITCH} during power-down, the device inhibits all memory accesses to nvSRAM and automatically performs a conditional STORE operation using the charge from the V{CAP} capacitor.
+The AutoStore operation is not initiated if no write cycle was performed since the last RECALL.